New data from NASA’s Mars Reconnaissance Orbiter suggests that the McLaughlin Crater once held a lake fed by groundwater.

 Together, these new observations suggest the formation of the carbonates and clay in a groundwater-fed lake within the closed basin of the crater.
 Some researchers propose the crater interior catching the water and the underground zone contributing the water could have been wet environments and potential habitats.
 The findings are published in Sunday’s online edition of Nature Geoscience.

 “Taken together, the observations in McLaughlin Crater provide the best evidence for carbonate forming within a lake environment instead of being washed into a crater from outside,” said Joseph Michalski, lead author of the paper, which has five co-authors.
-Michalski also is affiliated with the Planetary Science Institute in Tucson, Ariz., and London’s Natural History Museum.
+Michalski also is affiliated with the Planetary Science Institute in Tucson, Arizona, and London’s Natural History Museum.

 Michalski and his co-authors used the Compact Reconnaissance Imaging Spectrometer for Mars (CRISM) on the Mars Reconnaissance Orbiter (MRO) to check for minerals such as carbonates, which are best preserved under non-acidic conditions.